lstellway/self-signed-ssl/README.md

-# Self Signed TLS
+# Self Signed SSL

-This script simplifies the creation of certificate authorities and self-signed TLS certificates using OpenSSL.
+This script simplifies the creation of certificate authorities, signing requests and self-signed TLS certificates using OpenSSL.

 <br />